Wage compression: Minimum wage increases

-Increases in minimum wage tends to result in junior (low-skilled) workers being overpaid relative to their senior (high-skilled) peers (i.e., If the minimum wage in a region increases from $20 to $25, therefore new employees receive $25 per hour, while current employees with 3 years' experience are being paid $26.50 per hour).
+Increases in minimum wage tends to result in junior (low-skilled) workers being overpaid relative to their senior (high-skilled) peers (i.e., If the minimum wage in a region increases from $20 to $25, new employees receive $25 per hour, while current employees with three years' experience are paid $26.50 per hour).
 Furthermore, senior employees may be underpaid relative to their junior peers.
 Thus, increases in minimum wage may result in the wage gap narrowing.

 Increases to the minimum wage in an industry or region does not guarantee employees of high and low skill will experience wage compression.
 Firms within industries are free to set the starting wages of low skilled workers above the market clearing (minimum wage) rate, therefore any subsequent changes to the minimum wage in the region or industry will not affect these employees or result in wage compression with the firm.
 Albeit, high-skilled workers at these firms would likely require that their wages are also set above the market clearing rate to proportionally represent the higher starting remuneration of low-skilled workers, making such an approach impractical for most firms as higher wages would make them less competitive in the market.